Scandit/data-capture-documentation/docs/sdks/android/label-capture/get-started.md

         val unitPrice = capturedLabel.fields
             .find { it.name == "<your-unit-price-field-name>" }?.text

+        /*
-        // Disable the label capture mode after a label has been captured
+         * Disable the label capture mode after a label has been captured
-        // to prevent it from capturing the same label multiple times. mode.isEnabled = false
+         * to prevent it from capturing the same label multiple times.
+         */
+        mode.isEnabled = false

+        /*
-        // Consider handling the results in a coroutine to avoid blocking the main thread
+         * Consider handling the results in a coroutine to avoid blocking the main thread
-        // when updating the UI.
+         * when updating the UI.
+         */
         coroutineScope.launch {
             handleResults(barcodeData, expiryDate, netWeight, unitPrice)

+            /*
+             * You may want to communicate a successful scan with feedback.emit() here.
+             * See the Feedback section for more information.
+             */
         }
     }
 })